About the garden

 Trewithen means 'house of the trees', and the name truly describes this early Georgian house in its wood and parkland setting.
 The 30-acre garden is an International Camellia Society Garden of Excellence (one of only five in the UK) and is also renowned for its rhododendrons, magnolias and champion trees.

-Originally in the Hawkins family, it was when George Johnstone (a nephew) inherited Trewithen in 1904 that the gardens were mainly developed into those we find today with the serpentine South Lawn especially being accredited to him.
+Originally in the Hawkins family, it was when George Johnstone (a nephew) inherited Trewithen in 1904 that the gardens were developed into those we find today with the serpentine South Lawn especially being accredited to him.